IRIS-Solutions-Team/iris-toolbox-knowledge-base/source/steady-state/intro-bgp-models.md

 ---

-## How to describe the steady state of a nonstationary BGP model?
+### How to describe steady state of nonstationary BGP models?

-From the (very informal) definition of a BGP, each variables is one of the following:
+From the (very informal) definition of BGP, each variables has to be one of the following types:

 Type of variable | Behavior in steady state
 ---|---
 Stationary | Constant at a fixed unique level
-Flat | Not changing over time but an unpredetermined level ??? | Changing over time: fixed first difference
-??? | Changing over time: fixed rate of change
+Flat | Not changing over time but an unpredetermined level Linear growth | Changing over time: fixed first difference Log-linear growth | Changing over time: fixed rate of change

-We need to know which variable is which type before we start steady-state calculations
+We need to know what type each variable when writing the model

----

-## How to describe the steady state of a nonstationary BGP model?

 ![BGP](bgp.png)